Untangling Sample and Population Level Estimands in Bayesian Causal Computation: Posterior Inference for Sample-Level Estimands

 Similarly, since we had to impute each subject's counterfactual in the process, we get inference for the ITE of each subject, $\theta_i$, for free.
 For example, a point estimate can be formed for the ITE of a treated patient via the posterior mean:

 The connections with multiple imputation used in missing-data problems is immediate.
 The fact that the counterfactual are not in $D^O$ is exactly ``the fundamental problem of causal inference'' \citep{Holland1986}.
 In this sense, ``we can view causal inference entirely as a missing data problem, where we multiply impute the missing potential outcomes''\citep{Rubin2007b} as in Step 1 of the algorithm above.
 Specifically, missing data imputation methods such as multiple imputation with chained equations (MICE) iterate between an ``analysis step'' which updates parameters conditional on the complete data and an ``imputation step'' which imputes missing data conditional on those parameters.
-These steps are analogous to step 2 and step 1, respectively, of the algorithm described. \\
+These steps are analogous to step 2 and step 1, respectively, of the algorithm described.

-\subsection{Posterior Inference for Population-Level Estimands}
+\section{Posterior Inference for Population-Level Estimands}

 Now let us contrast the finite-sample inference in the previous appendix section with population-level inference for $\Psi$.
 Again, we will work through derivation, identification, modeling, and computation to highlight differences.
-As discussed, inference for this quantity is done by integrating the joint in \eqref{eq:jointpost} over the unneeded parameters and the missing counterfactuals
+As discussed, inference for this quantity is done by integrating over the unneeded parameters and the missing counterfactuals

 note that, in the above, the counterfactual for each subject is integrated out of the joint distribution of the potential outcome, leaving just the marginal distribution of the factual outcome of each subject, $f(y_i(a_i) \mid l_i; \phi_{Ya_i})$.
-This dodges the cross-world assumptions/modeling that was present for the SATE and the ITE. \\
+This dodges the cross-world assumptions/modeling that was present for the SATE and the ITE.

 A constant term $ C = \int \prod_{i=1}^n P(A=a_i \mid l_i; \phi_A) f(\phi_A) d \phi_{A}$ does not involve the parameters of interest, and so was absorbed into the proportionality constant.
 See \cite{oganisian_linero2025} for a discussion of when the propensity score plays a role in Bayesian causal inference.
 Since $\Psi$ is also a function of the covariate distribution parameters $\phi_L$, the confounder model \textit{cannot} be absorbed into the proportionality constant.
 This is in contrast to posterior inference for the SATE, which relied on a posterior that both required assumptions about the joint distribution of the potential outcomes and did \textit{not} require modeling the covariate distribution.